 Depending upon the time and day of the arrest, the person who was arrested if he/she is in custody will generally be brought to court within two business days to begin the process of fighting the charges.

 Succeed.
-Learn why criminal defense attorney David Pflaum is the right choice to be your legal advocate.
+Learn why criminal defense attorney David Pflaum is the right choice to be your legal representative.
 He truly cares about the needs of his clients.
 He has decades of experience making a difference for them.

 Contact us today for a valuable consultation